dragoonis/glasgowphp-scaling/README.md

 - Alerts and color-coded panels for quick health checks

 **See [`grafana-dashboard.md`](grafana-dashboard.md) for a full description of all panels and dashboard features.**

-## OPcache Configuration

-This project uses different OPcache configurations for development and production:

 ## FrankenPHP Configuration